biosemantics/charaparser-web/README.md

     ```json
     SUCCESSFULLY|UNSUCCESSFULLY|NO_OPERATION
     ```
-* /save: *Persists the current state of the carex ontology to the file system*
+* /save: *Persists the current state of the named ontology to the file system*
   * HTTP POST <host>/save
+  * Request body:If user value is empty, the shared ontology will be saved.
+Otherwise, a user-specific version of the ontology will be saved (See /createUserOntology).

+    ```json
+    {
+      "user":"2",
+	     "ontology":"exp",
+    }
+    ```